rawilk/human-keys/README.md

 php artisan vendor:publish --tag="human-keys-config"
 ```

-If you are using the `KsuidGenerator`, you will need to install the `tuupola/ksuid` package:
+If you are using the `KsuidGenerator` (which is the default), you will need to install the `tuupola/ksuid` package:

 ```bash
 composer require tuupola/ksuid